 Future employers look for those who go the extra mile.
 Participating in a college sport and being able to balance your time between the hours of practice, film, games and staying on top of your academics show a student’s work ethic.
 Additionally, former college athletes learn leadership skills, develop teamwork skills, and time management skills.
 All of these skills helped prepare them for the working world.
 Companies look to hire former student-athletes because of their ability to work as a team.
 But also because of the other skills that are learned that cannot be touch rather gain from the experience of a being part of a team.

 “College athletes learn leadership, confident, discipline, effect time management, and teamwork through their sports.” – Hiring manager

 2. Life Lessons Learned

 Former college athletes say that have learned a lot of life lessons because of playing college athletes, but the ones I hear the most are teamwork, work ethic, and time management.
-In college athletes you are put in situations where you have to learn and adapt these traits or you won’t make it.
-Playing a college sport is a commitment.
+Also, college athletes are put in situations where they have to learn and adapt or they won’t make it.
+Hence, why playing a college sport is a commitment.
 But remember there is no better place to learn the skills of selflessness and leadership than on the field or court.

 “Graduating is as important as winning on the playing field.” – Former D2 college athlete